• Skip to primary navigation

 Most companies in this niche make sure you earn above minimum wage.
 Take Amazon Flex, for example.
 Its average hourly wage is $20.
 UPS drivers approximately earn $23 per hour.
 It’s a great side gig to try and see if it works for you.

-Pros: Flexible time schedule that allows you to make extra money whenever you’re free to deliver.
+Pros: Flexible schedule that allows you to make extra money whenever you’re free to deliver.

 Cons: It’s a competitive side gig.
-You need to be quick on accepting orders/requests especially when you’re driving for a popular app.
+You need to be quick at accepting orders/requests especially when you’re driving for a popular app.

 Best Evening Jobs for Dads

-If your only time to do work is during the evenings, I have a list of jobs for you night owls!
-This is perfect for dads that are busy during the day and still have the energy to work during night time.
+If your only time to do work is during the evenings, then explore these part-time jobs for stay-at-home dads.
+These are perfect for night owls who are busy during the day but still have the energy to work at night.

 Rather than spending your leisure time on social media scrolling, why not work as a social media manager and get paid by businesses?